-Chapter 7.
-Message Queuing.
+AspEmail Manual Chapter 7: Message Queuing.
 Part I

 7.1 Why Use Message Queuing?

-The old method Mail.SendToQueue is still supported for backwards
+The old method Mail.SendToQueue is still supported for backwards compatibility, but it is recommended that the sequence

 Mail.SendXXX

-be used instead (where SendXXX is one of the following methods: Send, SendEncrypted, SendSigned,
+be used instead (where SendXXX is one of the following methods: Send, SendEncrypted, SendSigned, and SendSignedAndEncrypted).
+Unlike older versions, AspEmail 5.0 can queue encrypted and/or signed messages as well.

-Once EmailAgent has been installed on your system, the EmailAgent button should appear in Control Panels,
+EmailAgent installation instructions can be found in Chapter 1.
+Once EmailAgent has been installed on your system, the EmailAgent button should appear in Control Panels, as follows:

-come on which enables you to configure, launch and shut down EmailAgent.
+Double-click on the EmailAgent button.
+The EmailAgent Control Panel applet will come on which enables you to configure, launch and shut down EmailAgent.
+It also allows you to monitor thread status and view logs.

-The General tab displays the current status of the EmailAgent service as a whole
+The General tab displays the current status of the EmailAgent service as a whole (left pane) and each individual thread (right pane).
+The Go button launches the service, Stop stops the service, and Queue displays the content of the message queue folder.

-queue folder, the number of simultaneous SMTP sessions, and others.
+The Configuration tab contains basic parameters including the message queue folder, the number of simultaneous SMTP sessions, and others.

 Message Queue Path